-It’s getting easier for home buyers to get approved for an FHA-backed home loan.
+It’s getting easier for borrowers to get an FHA-backed home loan.

 The FHA was formed in 1934 and it exists to provide affordable housing to Americans.
 Today, it’s the largest insurer of mortgage loans worldwide.

-For example, FHA guidelines state that home buyers must make a minimum downpayment of 3.5 percent against a home’s purchase price; and that buyers can be cleared to buy a home 12 months after a bankruptcy, short sale, or foreclosure.
+For example, FHA guidelines state that home buyers must make a minimum down payment of 3.5 percent against a home’s purchase price; and that buyers can be cleared to buy a home .

 One such overlay is linked to the FHA Streamline Refinance.